 the ability to live peaceful lives, so please let us start now, so that we

 can finish this and get back to living, real living."

 People in Power want us to keep fighting each other and to keep us divided

 to distract people from the truth, with the truth being that

-people do have power, but when people
+people do have power

 are busy fighting amongst themselves, people have very little time or

 resources to fully understand the causes of problems that everyone is